corex/command/README.md

 You will recognize some familiar patterns i.e. signature from Laravel but with additional properties.
 This is for future use in other frameworks and CMS'es.

-All you need to use is this one package to start writing and use commands.

 Run "php crcmd" to see list of available commands.

 Run "php crcmd help make:shortcut" to create a shortcut in current directory.
 This file can be modified to suit your needs i.e. disabling internal commands.
 If you specify --command, you will be able to make a shortcut for a specific command.